 - Because funds are limited, loan dollars are targeted primarily to freshmen and sophomores who are limited in Stafford Loan borrowing.

 - nine-month grace period prior to repayment

 - Eligibility and award amounts can vary among institutions

 If you are awarded both the Federal Direct Stafford Loan and the Federal Perkins Loan and you decide that you only need to borrow through one loan program, you must forfeit the Perkins and borrow the subsidized and unsubsidized Stafford Loan.
 The Perkins is then re-awarded to other students in need.

-Current Perkins borrowers do not need to complete entrance counseling or sign another MPN; however, you must indicate your desire to borrow by completing the Borrowing Intentions Form (BIF-only if Perkins is listed) and returning it to the Financial Aid Office by September 30, 2016.
-As a reminder, the BIF will be included in the Financial Award package mailed in early July.
-Failure to return the BIF by September 30, 2016, may result in the loss of loan eligibility.
+Current Perkins borrowers do not need to complete entrance counseling or sign another MPN.
+However, you must indicate your desire to borrow by completing the Borrowing Intentions Form (BIF - only if Perkins is listed) and returning it to the Financial Aid Office by Sept.
+30, 2016.
+As a reminder, the BIF will be included in the financial award package mailed in early July.
+Failure to return the BIF by Sept.
+30, 2016, may result in the loss of loan eligibility.

-Student borrowers of Direct Loans or FFEL Program and Perkins loans who are graduating, leaving school or dropping below half-time enrollment are required by law to complete exit counseling.
-This is an online process that is done at www.studentloans.gov.
+Student borrowers of Direct Loans or FFEL Program and Perkins loans who are graduating, leaving school, or dropping below half-time enrollment are required by law to complete exit counseling.
 Exit counseling provides important information students will need as they prepare to repay their federal student loan(s).
 The Financial Aid Office will also provide students with a summary of their borrowing history while at Lebanon Valley College.
-For additional details regarding federal student loans, students may also visit the National Student Loan Data System (NSLDS) at https://www.nslds.ed.gov/nslds_SA/ which is a central database that houses federal student loan information.
+For additional details regarding federal student loans, students may also visit the National Student Loan Data System (NSLDS), which is a central database that houses federal student loan information.